Drug Addiction Vs. Drug Abuse

 Alcohol is the most abused drug and has been called the "dirtiest" because it affects so many portions of the brain, unlike other drugs.
 Alcohol is typically used as a "pick me up", and interestingly is actually a depressant.
 Because of its "dirty" reputation, the abuse of alcohol is one requiring frequent detox.

-Substance abuse is a major problem among adults in America, and is one of the major problems leading to divorce and crime.
-It can lead to drug addiction and chemical dependence.
-We provide exclusive and personalized drug rehab treatment.
+in a caring, private and compassionate environment.
 Treatment is available to assist families and businesses as they strive to help their loved ones and valuable employees.
 Treatment can become a life saving measure.